phamquan/myFit/README.md

 * Mockito is not ideal for nullsafety project at this time
 * health plugin not work with some health data on Android
 * not tested on iOS
+* not include CI/CD integration yet - (because it is a hackathon weekend project :D )

 ## Screenshots
 ![Screenshot 1](screenshots/1.jpg)